 Examples of photos taken with spot metering

-In this example above, notice spot metering allowed me to capture a lot of detail in the birds wing.
+The example above was taken at Hoods Lagoon Clermont.
+Notice spot metering allowed me to capture a lot of detail in the birds wing.
 You can clearly see a bone structure and details in the feathers.
 It naturally set a very dark background, however it wasn’t my goal to properly expose the scenery as a whole.

 When to use spot metering for photographing people?

 For example a person on a stage.
 Spot metering on the persons face will ensure the camera exposes the skin color correctly and not take a reading from the stage lights.

 Use spot metering for photographing the moon

 Spot metering is also great for moon shots where the moon will take up a very bright but small percentage of a dark scenery.
-This example below has been cropped tightly so you can see the detail in the moon.
+This example below has been cropped tightly, so you can see the detail in the moon.

 When to use the exposure lock button